Language

 Why does my result show as empty?

-Important: The calculator cannot divide by zero — entering 0 for volume (when solving density) or 0 for density (when solving volume) will not produce a result.
+The calculator needs exactly two inputs to solve for the third.
+If you fill all three cards, the oldest entry is cleared automatically.
+It also cannot divide by zero, so entering 0 for volume (when solving density) or 0 for density (when solving volume) will not return a result.

 Is my data stored or sent anywhere?

-No. All calculations are performed entirely in your browser using JavaScript.
-No data is sent to any server, and nothing is stored after you close the page.
+No. Every calculation runs entirely in your browser with JavaScript.
+Nothing is sent to a server, and no values are saved after you close the page.

 ρ Density